Matzoquiles

-Matzoquiles is a Mexican-Jewish fusion dish somewhat similar to the Ashkenazi Jewish dish matzah brei, the Mexican dish chilaquiles, and the Yemenite Jewish dish fatoot samneh, and is popular during Passover.
+Matzoquiles is a Mexican–Jewish fusion dish somewhat similar to the Ashkenazi Jewish dish matzah brei, the Mexican dish chilaquiles, and the Yemenite Jewish dish fatoot samneh.
+It is popular during Passover.

 Overview

 Matzoquiles are often a homemade dish served during Passover.
-Some restaurants serve matzoquiles such as Wise Sons in San Francisco, which serves their version with a tomatillo-pasilla chile salsa Verde.
+Some restaurants serve matzoquiles such as Wise Sons in San Francisco, which serves their version with a tomatillo–pasilla chile salsa verde.